Capt. Eugene Shuler

-Eugene has built an extensive resume in the fly fishing world.
-He has appeared on numerous television shows on the following networks, ESPN, OLN/Versus, The Sportsman Channel, Outdoor Channel, Fox Sports South, Heartland Network, UPN Networks.
-He has also been in many publications including American Angler, Fly Rod and Reel Magazine, Success, Fly Rod Journal, Feild and Stream, Fly Fisherman Magazine, Kayak Angler, Southern Trout Magazine, North Carolina Sportsman Magazine, Smoky Mountain News, Smoky’s Travel Host, Montgomery Style, and numerous local and regional newspapers.
+Eugene has appeared on numerous television shows on the following networks, ESPN, HGTV, OLN, Versus, The Sportsman Channel, Outdoor Channel, Fox Sports South, Heartland Network, UPN Networks.
+He has also been in many publications including American Angler, Fly Rod and Reel Magazine, Success Magazine, Fly Rod Journal, Field and Stream, Fly Fisherman Magazine, Kayak Angler, Southern Trout Magazine, North Carolina Sportsman Magazine, Smoky Mountain News, Smoky’s Travel Host, Montgomery Style, and numerous local and regional newspapers.

 Jared has rocketed into one of the most requested guides on our staff.
 Jared was born in Gastonia, North Carolina but spent much of his childhood fishing the rivers and lakes of Northeast Tennessee.
 He credits his Grandfather and Uncle for laying the foundation needed to become the successful angler he is today.
 Fishing is a family occupation as his Uncle owns and operates a fishing and boating outfitter in the hills of Tennessee which is how Jared’s love for the art of fly fishing and trout came at a very young age while fishing the banks of the infamous South Holston River.

 He is graduate of Western Carolina University with a BA in Criminal Justice.
 Jared spends more time fishing local streams in a month then many people spend fishing in a lifetime.
 While being mentored by Fly Fishing the Smokies very own head guide Eugene Shuler, Jared has the experience to provide you with an excellent fly fishing adventure.
 Being patient, fun and the true southern gentleman that he is, a day on the water with Jared will be a memory that lasts a lifetime!